pitrackster/rtmidi-bridge/README.md

 > Allow my iDevice to send midi messages to bitwig using rtpmidi, avahi and ALSA virtual midi (snd-virmidi module)

 For now I use Windows / iPad for all my music hobby.
 I discovered the fabulous tool [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen...
-But I am really fed up with Windows...
+But I am really fed up with Windows and want to switch for Linux...
 So I try to make something similar in open source and for Linux...

 ## THINGS TO KNOW